FJShen/RustySAT/README.md

     - vsids.rs: Implements `Variable State Independent Decaying Sum`, heuristics which prioritises literals that appeared in recently discovered conflict clauses.
   - profiler.rs: Counters for the number of free/implied/backtracked/flipped
     decisions made during the solving of a problem.
+Timer for run time.

 ## Data Structures